neo-project/docs/docs/en-us/reference/rpc/latest-version/api/sendrawtransaction.md

 ## Parameter Description

-hex: A Base64-encoded string that has been serialized after the transaction signed in the program.
+transaction: A Base64-encoded string that has been serialized after the transaction signed in the program.

 ## Example